 All eligible professionals must meet a minimum 30 percent Medicaid patient volume threshold in any continuous 90 day period in a calendar year.
 Exception: Pediatricians must meet a minimum of 20 percent Medicaid patient volume threshold in a calendar year resulting in a lower incentive payment.

 Medicaid patient volume is calculated using encounters which are services rendered on any one day to an individual where Medicaid paid for part or all of the service; premiums, co-payments, and/or cost-sharing.

 The final rule allows for several options when determining patient volume.

-Children’s Health Insurance Program (CHIP) recipients must not be included in the Medicaid patient volume calculation and will be provided by the state.
+Beginning with Program Year 2013, Children’s Health Insurance Program (CHIP) recipients are included as encounters in the Medicaid patient volume.

 EPs practicing in a FQHC or RHC have the option to consider the following when demonstrating patient volume:

 Clinics and group practices have the option to use the practice or clinic level patient volume and apply it to all EPs in their clinic or group under three conditions: